kai-nehler/mantar/README.md

 <!-- badges: end -->

 `mantar` provides users with several methods for handling missing data in the context of network analysis.
-Currently, these methods are specifically implemented for network estimation via neighborhood selection using the Bayesian Information Criterion (BIC).
+The package focuses on estimating psychological networks using **neighborhood selection** with **information criteria** for model selection in node-wise regressions.
+Furthemore, as of version 0.2.0, the package also supports network estimation based on **regularization techniques** in combination with **information criteria** for model selection.
+Both functionalities are available for datasets with and without missing values.

 ## Installation